huggingface/transformers/tests/sagemaker/README.md

 ```bash
 AWS_PROFILE=<enter-your-profile> make sagemaker-test
 ```
 These tests take around 10-15 minutes to finish.
-Preferrable make a screenshot of the successful ran tests.
+Preferably make a screenshot of the successfully ran tests.

 ### After Transformers Release: